LalithShiyam/QIMP-tools/PANDA/Readme.md

 - convertGanOutputToNativeSpace.m: Converts GAN Nifti files to native Nifti files which are compatible for image registration (344 x 344 x 127).

 - callPytorchFor2DGAN.m: Creates an '.command' file to run the pytorch scripts for generating image-pairs (A-B)

+- Niftitest.py: Run the Pix2pix inference on the .nii volumes and returns the late dose frame from the low dose frames